Program Overview

 In an intensive six-week course of study, faculty members, graduate students and independent scholars from around the world, in the humanities and social sciences, explore recent developments in critical theory.

-The program also includes practical Writing and Studio Art Workshops taught by a writer and artist who will visit for shorter periods.
-Finally, the program begins with a panel discussion between the SCT Director and a leading figure in the Humanities and ends with an exciting two-day conference.
+The program also includes optional shorter workshops taught by international correspondent Deborah Amos and interdisciplinary artist Carla Liesching.
+The program begins with a lecture by leading political theorist, Alexander Livingston, along with a 50th anniversary conference organized by distinguished scholars and leader of SCT, and ends with a two-day, participant-led conference.
 In addition, Cornell offers participants the resources of one of the great research libraries in the United States.

 Six-Week Seminars: